WebComponentsGuide/webcomponents.guide/CONTRIBUTING.md

   [help wanted label](https://github.com/WebComponentsGuide/webcomponents.guide/labels/help%20wanted) and/or
   [good first issue label](https://github.com/WebComponentsGuide/webcomponents.guide/labels/good%20first%20issue).
 - If you have to contribute to bigger pieces, like an idea or new section, tutorial, or blog post, then please raise an issue first!
-This way we can discuss an action plan and figure out a high level overview of what should be written.
+This way we can discuss an action plan and figure out a high level overview of what we should write.

 ### Setup